19623248Git/WebsiteDeploymentTest/README.md

-# TRYING TO DEPLOY THIS DYNAMIC WEBSITE
-# WISH ME LUCK LOL

-also to the person reading this i hope you have a great day ahead of you :D
+# Testing before implementing on the real website

+this was done to test the dynamic properties of express.js with the view engine ejs